Ace Attorney (film): Reception

 The film received generally favorable reviews from critics.
 Richard Eisenbeis of Kotaku praised the film, calling it "the best video game movie ever", which was also echoed by fellow Kotaku writer Matt Hawkins.
-Paul Verhoeven of IGN scored it 8 out of 10, calling it a great "pitch-perfect adaptation of the game."
+Paul Verhoeven of IGN scored it eight out of ten, calling it a great "pitch-perfect adaptation of the game."
 Ard Vijn of Screen Anarchy said he "loved it and so did most of the audience" at the International Film Festival Rotterdam.
 Megan Lehmann of The Hollywood Reporter called it a "cartoonishly fun legal drama".
 Travis Hopson of AXS described it as "the perfect example of an adaptation done right, capturing the frenetic and confusing storylines while remaining fresh and engaging enough for newcomers" and achieving "a certain level of greatness."
 Nintendo Life called it "the best video game movie out there."
 Matthew Razak of Destructoid described it as a good movie "that not only grabs the gamer's side of things but becomes a thing in and of itself, something rarely done by gaming movies."
 Brandon Harris of Indie Wire called it a stylish, "bizarre, oddly satisfying video game adaptation and otherworldly legal satire."

 Jay Weissberg of Variety referred to the film as a "dull production" that was "criminally long and generally lacking in [Miike's] playful visual hyperbole."
-Wilma Jandoc of the Honolulu Star Advertiser lamented that the film could not easily translate the sillier aspects of the game into the movie, but contended that a viewer not privy to the video game series could be entertained if they focused on the more mystery/crime side of the movie and ignored the sillier parts.
+Wilma Jandoc of the Honolulu Star-Advertiser lamented that the film could not easily translate the sillier aspects of the game into the movie, but contended that a viewer not privy to the video game series could be entertained if they focused on the mystery/crime side of the movie and ignored the sillier parts.